 2) “Whole House Carpet Cleaned For $129.00”.
-Many carpet cleaners advertise price to lure new customers.
+Numerous carpet cleaners advertise a low price to lure new customers.
 These prices are rarely what you’ll end up paying.
 Two clues are the small print: “Stairs Slight Extra” (so add $30 to $45) and “Up To 2000 Sq.
 Ft.”
 (Your house is probably bigger than that so add another $50.
 Then comes all the add on’s like deodorizing, Scotchgarding and “deep cleaning”.
 The truth is, house sizes vary and so does how dirty a carpet is.
 It’s better to get a quote and then ask if that price will change upon arrival or for any reason.
 Some carpet cleaners have “sale” prices on their websites or flyers when in fact they are their regular prices.
 Shopping for price may seem like a good idea but in the long run, "cheap" carpet cleaners usually go out of business.

 3) “I have a neighbor who cleans carpets”.
 You hire them and they show up looking like a bum, have a leaking portable machine that looks like a wet and dry vacuum and he starts asking you rather personal questions.
 The truth is, he may even have a “Truck Mounted” Steam Unit.
 If it’s an entry level or old barely working unit, it probably won’t get your carpet as clean as it could be.
 Plus there’s no substitute for experience, being insured and bonded, licensed and a 100% satisfaction guarantee.

-4) “Use the franchise Carpet Cleaners who advertise on TV like Coit and Stanley Steemer”.
+4) “Use the Franchise Carpet Cleaners who advertise on TV like Coit and Stanley Steemer”.
 Some of these can be pretty good carpet cleaners but many of them have owners who don’t actually come out to do any cleaning.
 They send employees, some who may or may not be experienced.
-The truth is you end up paying for their advertising.
-And they may charge a few hundred dollars for a tract home when they have a 30-40% off sale.
-It mays you wonder what their regular prices are.
+The truth is you end up paying for their advertising and overhead.
+And they may charge several hundred dollars for a tract home even when they have a 30-40% off sale.
+It makes you wonder what their regular prices are.

 6) “We guarantee our work”.
 So they say.
-Then you call them to say some spots came back and they make you feel like you’re asking them to travel across the country for a 10 minute fix.
+Then you call them to say some spots came back and they make you feel like you’re asking them to travel across the country or can't fit you in for "two weeks".
 The truth is, every carpet cleaner should have a “written” guarantee on paper or on their website.
 Coming back should never be an issue.

 Unfortunately, we live in a world where people will do or say anything to get you to use them.
 Hopefully, we have presented some things for you to think about to help you decide who to use and helped you to see 7 Misconceptions about Carpet Cleaners.